earcam/io.earcam.unexceptional/src/site/markdown/contribute.md

 Please see the [section on building][about-building] as modifications will fail the build if they do not conform to formatting conventions
 (there's a Maven profile that trivially fixes this).

-Please follow semantic versioning principles, the build will fail if you don't
+Please follow semantic versioning principles, the build will fail if you don't.

-(Tested pull-requests that do not require major version bumps are well received)

 ## Fork and be happy

-You're free to fork the [Git repository at GitHub][github-unexceptional] for your own use and updates.
+You're free to fork the Git repository at [GitHub][github-unexceptional] or [BitBucket][bitbucket-unexceptional] for your own use and updates.

 Please contribute your fixes and new features back to the main codebase using pull requests.